-The Southwick Planning Board requests consideration of this bylaw amendment primarily to align marijuana-related definitions with current state law, to better define the sequence of an applicant's activities under F. above, to do away with the existing "Marijuana Districts Overlay" Map and more clearly define the allowable locations for various Medical Marijuana Treatment Centers and Marijuana Establishments, to cap the number of Marijuana Retailers or Medical Marijuana Treatment Centers that may be permitted, and to better define the conditions under which the Special Permit/Site Plan Approval granted for a Medical Marijuana Treatment Centers.
+The Southwick Planning Board requests consideration of this bylaw amendment primarily to align marijuana-related definitions with current state law, to better define the sequence of an applicant's activities under F. above, to do away with the existing "Marijuana Districts Overlay" Map and more clearly define the allowable locations for various Medical Marijuana Treatment Centers and Marijuana Establishments, to cap the number of Marijuana Retailers or Medical Marijuana Treatment Centers that may be permitted, and to better define the conditions under which the Special Permit/Site Plan Approval granted for a Medical Marijuana Treatment Center or Marijuana Establishment may be transferred.